Pokegen/sys-botbaseplus/README.md

 ## Prerequisites

-If you wanna run this you need a switch with cfw installed (preferably Atmosphere 0.14.4)
+If you wanna run this you need a switch with cfw installed (preferably Atmosphere)

 ## Getting Started